white-flame/clyc/readme.md

 ---
 Clyc is licensed under the GNU Affero General Public License v3.
 Some files derive from LarKC's Apache v2 licensed files, with the modifications licensed under the AGPL v3.

 The AGPL is the most forced-open major license of which we're aware.
-If there was a standardized "no commercial use allowed" open source software license[^1], we would use it here to respect Cycorp's commercial interests.
+If there was a standardized "no commercial use allowed" open source software license[*], we would use it here to respect Cycorp's commercial interests.
 The Clyc developers have no affiliation with Cycorp, its employees, or its customers.

-[^1]:Creative Commons is [not recommended](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software) for software, and does not mandate making source code available.
+[*]: Creative Commons is [not recommended](https://creativecommons.org/faq/#can-i-apply-a-creative-commons-license-to-software) for software, and does not mandate making source code available.